qntm/base1/README.md

 Base1 encodes arbitrary binary data as a string of repeated "A" characters.
 With analogy to the [unary numeral system](https://en.wikipedia.org/wiki/Unary_numeral_system), the binary data is encoded in the length of the string.
 For example, the single byte 0x11 is encoded as the 18-character string "AAAAAAAAAAAAAAAAAA", and a 140-character Tweet filled entirely with "A" characters decodes to the single-byte sequence 0x8B.

-Base1 is not the most inefficient possible binary encoding, but it is a positive step in that direction: 1MB of input yields approximately 2<sup>8172</sup>MB of output.
+Base1 is not the most inefficient possible binary encoding, but it is a step in that direction: 1MB of input yields approximately 2<sup>8172</sup>MB of output.
+(Twice that, if using UTF-16.)

 ## Installation